timothygao8710/Problem-Setting/README.md

 # Problem-Setting
 This repository contains the problems I've written for various programming competitions, to give back to the competitive programming community.
-Code, Editorial, and Test Data are included.
+Code, Editorial, and [TODO: Test Data] are included.

 My goal with editorials is to not just reveal the solution, but also explain **why** it works and shed light on the intuition behind **how** I arrived at the solution (my thought process).